Let's talk about your pain.

 >> Are you preparing for a pregnancy, currently pregnant, or struggling to recover physically after a pregnancy?

 If you have pelvic or abdominal pain, you’re not alone.
 Your pain is real.
 One of every seven women is affected by pelvic pain.
-Did you know we can treat your pain?
-Your health is important, it’s worth getting treated.
+Research shows that osteopathy can be helpful in reducing pain and improving function for many causes of pelvic pain.
+Your health is important, it’s worth getting assessed.

 Osteopathy is often overlooked as a treatment option for the many painful health issues women endure.
 Beyond medication and surgery, most women aren't aware of the benefits of manual therapy for this kind of pain.
-Osteopathy is a form of manual therapy that uses gentle, hands-on techniques in a comfortable setting to reduce the pain and dysfunction caused by pelvic pain.
-The techniques used are called visceral manipulation and clinical research shows that it can help reduce pain and improve quality of life for women.
-Our clinic provides the evidence-based, effective care that is based upon your specific symptoms.
+Osteopathy is a form of manual therapy that uses gentle, hands-on techniques in a comfortable setting with an aim of reducing the pain and dysfunction caused by pelvic pain.
+The techniques used are called visceral manipulation and clinical research shows that it often helps reduce pain and improves quality of life for women with painful conditions of the pelvis and abdomen.
+Our clinic provides evidence-based, effective osteopathic care that is based upon your specific symptoms in concert with the care provided by family physicians, gynecologists and other specialists.

 What is the treatment?
 What happens in the appointment?

-The appointment will begin with a discussion about your symptoms and your health history.
-The practitioner will make note of when your symptoms started, what makes them worse, what makes them better, what you've tried to do to make them go away, a history of medications (if any), and any surgeries.
+The appointment will begin with a discussion about your symptoms, your current diagnosis, the treatment plan you are following, your overall health history and the guidance from your family physician, gynecologist or obstetrician.
+The practitioner will make note of when your symptoms started, what makes them worse, what positions, or activities make them better, what you've tried to do to make them go away, a history of medications (if any), prior treatments and any surgeries.
 After completing a detailed history, your therapist will perform a physical assessment.
 This will include looking at how your lower back, hips and other joints of your body move.

 This physical assessment will also include a comprehensive manual palpation of your abdomen, and pelvis using gentle hand pressures.
 VisceralManipulationThe therapist will note any related tensions, soreness and feel for areas of adhesions.
+They will record the specific location, density and direction of these restictions and any symptoms produced by the areas assessed.
 Adhesions are scar-like tissues which make anatomical neighbours stick together.
-Qualified osteopathic manual practitioners spend years learning to feel for these adhesions and mastering the gentle techniques which release these sticky tissues.
+Qualified osteopathic manual practitioners receive extensive professional training with clinical supervision, learning to feel for these adhesions.
+This specific palpation allows them to perform gentle manual therapy techniques, which research shows can help reduce the tension and symptoms related to these adherent tissues caused by conditions like endometriosis, PCOS, dysmenorrhea and others.

 It's important to remember that osteopathic manual practitioners are not medical doctors and do not diagnose.
-We are manual therapists who work in tandem with your family doctor or medical specialist to provide treatment options to reduce pain and restore quality of life.
-All new and unusual pains should be assessed by a licensed medical physician as they can both diagnose the issue at hand and order imaging if needed.
-Symptoms which are red flags will be referred back to your primary care physician.
+We are manual therapists who work in tandem with your family doctor, gynecologist or medical specialist to provide treatment options aimed at reducing pain and improving quality of life.
+All new and unusual pains which do not have a clear diagnosis should be assessed by a licensed medical physician.
+Gynecologists play a key role in the proper diagnosis of the underlying condition, ordering imaging if needed and providing the range of available treatment options.
+Even complex conditions like endometriosis can now be identified with the help of specific ultrasound imaging when the sonographer has advanced forms of training for this condition.
+Symptoms which are red flags will be referred back to your primary care physician for proper assessment.
+If you do not have a family physician or medical specialist following you, you can still be assessed by an osteopathic manual practitioner and if appropriate receive osteopathic care while waiting for a specialist referral.

 pexels photo 57529Treatment for pregnancy